Fiona-Maclean/data-analysis-portfolio/README.md

-# Data Analysis Portfolio – Fiona Maclean
+# Data Analysis & Visualisation Portfolio – Fiona Maclean

 This repository showcases selected data analysis projects using **Excel and Power BI**.
 It demonstrates my ability to structure, clean, and visualise data to produce clear insights, and to create interactive dashboards that tell a story for both technical and non-technical audiences.